yk-liu/yk-liu.github.io/_posts/2018-11-01-Introduction-to-Homology/2018-11-01-Introduction-to-Homology.md

 ## Boundary Operator

 The boundary of a complex is of particular interest to us.
 If we want to somehow calculate the Euler Characteristic, the notions of faces, edges and points are very helpful.
-They are conveniently the boundaries of bodies, faces and edges respectively.
+They are conveniently the boundaries of bodies, faces, and edges respectively.

 The boundary operator $\partial _ r$ acts on an $r$-simplex gives its boundary.
 The $0$-simplex is defined as has no boundary, denoted as $\partial _ 0p _ 0=0$.

-Utilizing the orientated simplexes, higher dimensional simplexes can have well defined boundaries.
+Utilizing the orientated simplexes, higher dimensional simplexes can have well-defined boundaries.

 $$
 \begin{align*}